Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Related Work

 \subsection{NER data for Indian languages}

 Very limited NER corpora are available for Indian languages.
 They are mostly small in size and do not cover all major Indian languages.
 The FIRE-2014 dataset \cite{FIRE2014} is available for 4 languages.
 It was created by collecting sentences/documents from Wikipedia, blogs, and, online discussion forums.
-The WikiAnn dataset is available for around 16 Indian languages - it is, however ``silver standard'' data automatically created by projecting annotations from English Wikipedia via cross-language links \cite{pan2017cross}.
-Moreover, the examples are Wikipedia article titles which are not representative of natural language sentences. \citet{https://doi.org/10.48550/arxiv.2204.13743} contributed the largest human-annotated dataset for Hindi (CFILT-Hindi) in terms of volume and diversity with over 100k sentences, all annotated by a single expert individual over a span of several years.
+The WikiAnn dataset \cite{pan2017cross} is available for around 16 Indian languages - but these are all Wikipedia article titles that are not representative of natural language sentences and the annotations are very noisy.
+Moreover, the examples are Wikipedia article titles and are not representative of natural language sentences. \citet{https://doi.org/10.48550/arxiv.2204.13743} contributed the largest human-annotated dataset for Hindi (CFILT-Hindi) in terms of volume and diversity with over 100k sentences, all annotated by a single expert individual over a span of several years.
 There are a few small datasets for Indian languages: CFILT-Marathi \cite{murthy-etal-2018-judicious}, MahaNER \cite{litake-EtAl:2022:WILDRE6}, AsNER \cite{pathak-etal-2022-asner} and MultiCoNER \cite{shervin-eta-al-2022-semeval}.
 In contrast, \dsname has greater language coverage and is much larger compared to other datasets.
-It also representative of general domain text.
+It is also representative of general domain text.